Here’s how to make prom a night to remember.

 Do you go for classic black, blue or grey, or switch things up with a daring colour scheme?
 Let’s explore your options.

-A navy-blue blazer or dinner jacket gives your prom outfit a sense of classic style.
-This tailored fit navy dress suit from our Moss collection combines classic style with a sharp cut.
+A blue blazer or dinner jacket gives your prom outfit a sense of classic style.
+This slim fit navy dress suit from our Moss collection combines classic style with a sharp cut.
 It’s a look that says you mean business.

 You’ll be the talk of prom if you opt for a bold, untraditional colour for your suit, as shown below.
 Tie your outfit together with a tie and or pocket square that complement the suit’s colouring or, if you decide you want to make an entrance, dial it up with a bright printed shirt.

 Colour doesn’t always have to be loud.
-This beautifully tailored brown ecru check suit from Moss has bags of vintage charm, thanks to its unconventional shade and classic fit – a perfect blend of traditional and modern.
+This beautifully tailored aqua tweed suit from Moss has bags of vintage charm, thanks to its unconventional shade and classic fabric – a perfect blend of traditional and modern.

 A formal shirt is a safe bet.
 Just like your normal shirt, but smarter; it’ll look great paired with your prom suit or blazer.
 A smooth white shirt in finest cotton and a sharp fit will add a refined edge to your look.